 Sign up at the ground station no later than 10.00 the same day.
 We also offer longer avalanche courses – more info about these is available here

 The café is the natural meeting place for skiers.
-No matter what the weather or wind is like, this is where you´ll meet old friends and make new acquaintances.
-When your tired skiing legs need rest you’ll find comfortable sofas, a warm stove or a sunny veranda for beautiful spring days.
-The café serves lunch and fika – coffee, etc. daily.
+No matter what the weather or wind is like, this is where you will meet old friends and make new acquaintances.
+When your legs need rest after skiing, comfortable sofas await, as well as a warm stove – or a sunny veranda on beautiful spring days.
+Every day, the café serves lunch and fika, coffee and much more.

 Advice on off-pist skiing